cduggn/ccExplorer/README.md

     $ cloudcost get aws

-The following command will return the cost for the past 30 days grouped by the tag `ApplicationName` and the dimension `SERVICE`.
+Command returns the cost for the past 30 days grouped by the tag `ApplicationName` and the dimension `SERVICE`.

     $ cloudcost get aws --group-by-tag ApplicationName --group-by-dimension SERVICE

-The following command will return the cost for the past 30 days grouped by the tag `ApplicationName` and the dimension `SERVICE` and filter by the tag `ApplicationName` and the value `myapp`.
+Command returns the cost for the past 30 days grouped by the tag `ApplicationName` and the dimension `SERVICE` and filter by the tag `ApplicationName` and the value `myapp`.

     $ cloudcost get aws --group-by-tag ApplicationName --filter-by myapp --group-by-dimension SERVICE

-The following command will group the cost by the dimension LINKED_ACCOUNT and filter by the tag `ApplicationName` and the value `myapp`.
+Command groups the cost by the dimension LINKED_ACCOUNT and filter by the tag `ApplicationName` and the value `myapp`.

     $ cloudcost get aws --group-by-dimension LINKED_ACCOUNT --group-by-tag ApplicationName--filter-by myapp

+Command returns the cost for the past x days based on the provided start date.
+Refunds and credits are not filtered.
+UNBLENDED_COST cost is returned.

+    $ cloudcost get aws  --group-by-tag ApplicationName --group-by-dimension SERVICE -r UNBLENDED_COST -g MONTHLY -s "2022-10-01"

+Command returns the cost for the past x days based on the provided start date.
+Refunds and credits are filtered .
+UNBLENDED_COST costs are returned.

+    $ cloudcost get aws  --group-by-tag ApplicationName --group-by-dimension SERVICE -r UNBLENDED_COST -g MONTHLY -s "2022-10-01" -c

+Command returns the cost for the past x days based on the provided start date and groups by cost allocation tag filtered by specific value.
+Refunds and credits are filtered.

+    $ cloudcost get aws  --group-by-tag ApplicationName --group-by-dimension SERVICE -r UNBLENDED_COST -g MONTHLY -s "2022-10-01" -c -f myapp

 Dimension values include the following: AZ, INSTANCE_TYPE, LINKED_ACCOUNT, OPERATION, PURCHASE_TYPE, SERVICE, USAGE_TYPE, USAGE_TYPE_GROUP, RECORD_TYPE, and OPERATING_SYSTEM.
 For more information, see [Grouping and Filtering](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-costexplorer.html#ce-grouping-filtering).